A2.10: Did you hear the news?

 2. De presentator ___ snel op de vragen van het publiek.

-(The presenter ______ quickly to the audience's questions.)
+(The presenter ___ quickly to the questions from the audience.)

 Exercise 5: Have you heard the news?